mobxjs/mobx/docs/refguide/computed.md

 Usage:

--   `computed` (annotation)
+-   `computed` _(annotation)_
--   `computed(options)` (annotation)
+-   `computed(options)` _(annotation)_
 -   `computed(fn, options?)`

 Computed values can be used to derive information from other observables.
-They evaluate lazily, caching their output and only re-compute if one of the underlying observables has changed.
+They evaluate lazily, caching their output and only re-computing if one of the underlying observables has changed.
 If they are not observed by anything, they suspend entirely.

-Conceptually, computed values are very similar to formulas in spreadsheets.
-Computed values can't be underestimated, they help in reducing the amount of state you have to store and are highly optimized.
+Conceptually, they are very similar to formulas in spreadsheets, and can't be underestimated.
+They help in reducing the amount of state you have to store and are highly optimized.
 Use them wherever possible.

 ## Example

 Computed values can be created by annotating JavaScript [getters](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/get) with `computed`.
-You can use `makeObservable` to declare a getter as computed.
-If you use `makeAutoObservable`, `observable` or `extendObservable`, then all getters are automatically declared as `computed`.
+Use `makeObservable` to declare a getter as computed.
+If you instead want all getters to be automatically declared as `computed`, you can use either `makeAutoObservable`, `observable` or `extendObservable`.

 ```javascript
 import { makeObservable, observable, computed } from "mobx"